Assumption of Risk Legal Definition

 Implied – Implied assumption of risk is when an inherent danger is understood.
 Examples of implied risk include attending a baseball game, riding a high-speed roller coaster, or jumping out of an airplane.
 In many instances, there is implied assumption of risk when participating in activities where signage indicates hazards or dangers.

 It should be noted that assumption of risk does not protect against liability for intentionally reckless behavior that causes what is known as a “foreseeable” injury.
+It should also be noted that there is no assumption of risk doctrine in the state of Pennsylvania.

 Assumption of Risk in Car Accident Cases